PlayResonance/whitepaper/tokenomics/cnfts/fundr.md

 Contributors, being integral to the project's development and direction, will receive an airdrop of a designated allocation of RESON tokens.
 This airdrop is intended to incentivize their active engagement in the governance processes of the ResonanceDAO.
 Through their participation in governance, Contributors have a direct say in critical decisions, proposals, and initiatives that shape the future of the Resonance Gaming Ecosystem.

 The FUNDR tokens are a unique opportunity for early contributors to become actively engaged stakeholders in the project, aligning their interests with the long-term success and growth of Resonance.

-[Learn more about Resonance Tokens](#) - Link to additional token details if available.